Tech Due Diligence for Fintech Mortgage Startups: An MSP's Perspective

 Cybersecurity Assessment and Hardening

 An MSP conducts penetration testing, vulnerability scanning, and configuration audits specific to mortgage workflows.
 This covers loan origination systems, borrower portals, e-sign integrations, and document management.
-These aren't generic scans.
+These are not generic scans.
 They simulate attack vectors that target mortgage data flows.

 Most startups run collaboration and document sharing on Microsoft 365.
 Default configurations leave gaps in email authentication, external sharing, and data loss prevention.
-Hardening the M365 tenant with Conditional Access policies, Intune compliance, and Defender protections closes those gaps before the diligence team finds them.
+ABT manages the Microsoft 365 tenant under delegated admin (the Tier-1 Cloud Solution Provider relationship), applies Conditional Access in Microsoft Entra ID, layers Microsoft Intune device compliance, and enables Microsoft Defender for Office 365 and Defender for Endpoint policies tuned to the mortgage data the startup handles.
+Those gaps close before the diligence team finds them.
+For ABT's fuller take, see Securing Client Data.

 Managed Detection and Response

-Basic antivirus doesn't satisfy investor expectations.
-Managed Extended Detection and Response (MxDR) provides continuous threat monitoring, behavioral analysis, and incident response.
-Showing this capability tells investors you've built a real security operation, not just installed software.
+Basic antivirus does not satisfy investor expectations.
+Managed Extended Detection and Response provides continuous threat monitoring, behavioral analysis, and incident response.
+Showing this capability tells investors you have built a real security operation, not just installed software.

 Compliance Documentation and Audit Readiness